signalfx/splunk-otel-js-web/docs/Instrumentations.md

 #### Socket.io client library served by Socket.io server

-When using [the standalone build server by socket.io server](https://socket.io/docs/v4/client-installation/#standalone-build), instrumentation can be just enabled by passing `true` to configuration.
+When using [the standalone build by socket.io server](https://socket.io/docs/v4/client-installation/#standalone-build), you can enable instrumentation by passing `true` to the configuration setting, like in the following snippet:

 ```html
 <script src="/location/to/splunk-otel-web.js"></script>